 The Passover of Exodus 12 pointed forward to Christ’s sacrifice 1,500 years later!
 At His last Passover, Jesus instituted unleavened bread and wine as new symbols—representing His broken body and blood.
 He commanded us to “do this in remembrance of Me” (Luke 22:19).
 The apostle Paul taught us to keep it on the “same night in which He was betrayed”—the evening of the Passover (1 Corinthians 11:23).

 Easter purports to celebrate Christ’s resurrection.
-The problem is, though His resurrection was extremely important, Christ never established it as an annual observance.
+The problem is, though His resurrection was essential, Christ never commanded that it be celebrated with an annual observance or holiday.
 There is also no record of the apostles or early Church celebrating it.
 Plus, biblical evidence shows Jesus didn’t even rise on a Sunday morning.

 Symbols of the Passover are full of meaning.
 Jesus Himself is “our Passover” and “sacrificed for us” (1 Corinthians 5:7).
-The unleavened bread represents His sinless and broken body (Matthew 26:26), and the wine represents His blood that was poured out for us (Matthew 26:28).
-The foot washing represents the humility and serving attitude of Jesus, which we are to emulate (John 13:5-15).
+The unleavened bread represents His sinless and broken body (Matthew 26:26).
+The wine represents His blood that was poured out for us (Matthew 26:28).
+The foot washing represents the humility and serving attitude of Jesus, which we are to emulate (John 13:5-8, 9-11, 12-15).